Pham-dev/hls-blueprint-release/README.md

   - Assign account name: **hls-flex-provider** (or some variation of)
   - Verify MFA
   - Wait until complete ...
-- Launch the Flex console and choose 'Login in with Twilio'.
-You ❗MUST❗ do this step to properly create a flex worker using your twilio user.
+- Launch the Flex console and choose 'Login in with Twilio' and then make yourself 'Available'.
+You ❗❗❗MUST❗❗❗ do this step to properly create a flex worker using your twilio user.
+- Also, go to the Admin section of Flex console and manually add the following to Skills.
+You ❗❗❗MUST❗❗❗ do this manually.
+Make sure spelling is correct!
+  - Scheduling
+  - Education
 - Upgrade this trial account to regular account via Monkey (you can do this a bit later before you run the demo)

 - Note the ACCOUNT_SID & AUTH_TOKEN of newly created account from the Twilio console